ome/ome-contributing/OMEROfigure.rst

    - |C| that editing all labels update labels on selected panels.
    - |C| that Time-stamp labels can be updated for Size, Color & Position without affecting time shown.

 #.
-Finally, export to PDF to check that all labels and scalebars looks same as in web.
+Finally, export to PDF & TIFF to check that all labels and scalebars looks same as in web.

    - |C| that the PDF includes a note about the length of scalebars in the figure.
    - |C| that scalebar labels appear the same in the PDF as in the web figure.